riazul701/dev-notes/Hardware/Arduino/Project.md

 **Timely Provide Water In Garden**

+* Transfer data from ESP32 to ESP32 using ESP-NOW protocol.

 * Needs float switch in main water tank.
 If there is no water in main water tank, then turning on 12V DC motor is meaningless.
   * 220V AC float switch has fatal electric shock risk, if electrical wire is leaked into water.
   * Using arduino and ultrasonic sensor, water level can be detected.
 Using water level data, main water pump/motor can be turned on/off using wifi smart plug/socket.

 * Directly connect DC motor to arduino without resistor, can damage it.
 * Arduino RTC (Real Time Clock) module is required.
-Alternatively use ESP32 and NTP Server to get date and time.
+Alternatively use ESP32 and NTP Server to get date and time. <sup>{18}: ESP32 NTP Server - Real Time Clock (NO RTC Module)</sup>
 * At specific time, turn on the 12V DC water motor and after several minutes turn it off.
 * Water motor speed can be controlled using speed-switch.
 * Drop water to ground/soil with making noise (like main AC water motor and tank), so that anyone can observe that dc motor is running.